yongbin999/inspire2/docs/proposal/proposal.md

 Two non-CS courses that have impacted not only my education, but my life are Linguistic Anthropology and Western Thought to 1600.
 These two classes taught me how to actually listen to spoken and written word to get a deeper understanding of the speaker and the world around me.

-####Role
-UI Design Lead Team

-Server Lead Team

 ## Problem Statement
-+	No standard way of viewing course graduation paths (all schools, not just Umass CS)
++	No standard way of viewing course graduation paths (all schools, not just Umass CS) Every departments has their own format of graduation planning sheet.
 +	Hierarchy of prerequisite classes is confusing on paper, and unavailable in other forms
 +	SPIRE does not present the classes relevant to your path during enrollment.
 The burden is on the user to tailor class searches to themselves, which is an irritating process of navigating back and forth in the portal.
 +	No simple way to account for courses only being offered in Fall/Spring in SPIRE portal, students sometimes do not graduate on time due to poor planning capabilities for required classes.